History of Tesla, Inc.: 2009 Department of Energy loan

 In June 2009 Tesla was approved to receive US$465 million in interest-bearing loans from the United States Department of Energy.
 The funding, part of the US$8 billion Advanced Technology Vehicles Manufacturing Loan Program, supported engineering and production of the Model S sedan, as well as the development of commercial powertrain technology.
 The low-interest loan program was created in 2007 during the George W. Bush administration, and is not related to the "bailout" funds that GM and Chrysler received, nor are they related to the 2009 economic stimulus package.
 Tesla repaid the loan in May 2013, with a US$12 million interest.
-Tesla was the first car company to have fully repaid the government; Nissan repaid their loan in 2017, Ford expects to repay their loan in 2022, and Fisker went bankrupt and defaulted on their loan.
+Tesla was the first car company to have fully repaid the government; Nissan repaid their loan in 2017, and Fisker went bankrupt and defaulted on their loan.

 The company announced in early August 2009 that it had achieved overall corporate profitability for the month of July 2009.
 The company said it earned approximately US$1 million on revenue of US$20 million.
 Profitability arose primarily from improved gross margin on the 2010 Roadster, the second iteration of Tesla's award-winning sports car.
 Tesla, which like all automakers records revenue when products are delivered, shipped a record 109 vehicles in July and reported a surge in new Roadster purchases.
 In September 2009, Tesla announced a US$82.5 million round to accelerate Tesla's retail expansion.
 Daimler participated in the round to maintain equity ownership from its initial investment.